kaleksandrov/dot-files/README.md

 dot-files
 =========

-Here are stored some of my "dot" directories.
+Here are stored some of my "dot" files and folders.